touraye/under-doz/content/Module-3-java-at-first-glace/b-data-types-java.md

 ---

 ### **1. Primitive Data Types**
-Predefined, non-object types that store raw values directly in memory.
+**Primitive data types** are built-in data types that hold simple, single values.
+They store the actual value directly in memory rather than references to objects, making them efficient and easy to use.

 | **Type**  | **Size** | **Description**                 | **Example**                         |
 | --------- | -------- | ------------------------------- | ----------------------------------- |